deltachat/deltachat-pages/en/legacy-move.md

-Finally removing the legacy "Shared Profile" options is the next logical step - it makes the app clearer and easier to support, freeing up developer mind space to to much more impactful things - as multi relay, channels calls.
+Finally removing the legacy "Shared Profile" options is the next logical step - it makes the app clearer and easier to support, freeing up developer mind space to to much more impactful things - as multi relay, channels and calls.
 And, of course fixing bugs, making Delta Chat a truely stable experience